 Danone became a TFT member in May 2014.
 TFT is supporting Danone to implement its palm oil charter, through which it has committed to sourcing traceable palm oil with no links to deforestation or exploitation.
 TFT is mapping Danone’s palm oil supply chain.
 The transparency this provides will highlight what its global suppliers need to do meet Danone’s commitment.
 It is fully prepared to support suppliers, but will not continue to use those who show no signs of progress where better practice is concerned.

-Global confectioner Ferrero uses around 150,000 tonnes of palm oil each year, sourced from suppliers in Malaysia, Papua New Guinea and Brazil.
+Global confectioner Ferrero uses around 180,000 tonnes of palm oil each year, sourced from suppliers in Malaysia, Papua New Guinea and Indonesia.
 The company became a TFT member in November 2013 and launched its palm oil charter at the same time.

-Ferrero now has 92% traceability of its supply chain based on segregated certified oil, but is pushing beyond certification in its work with TFT.
+Thanks to collaboration with TFT, Ferrero now has full traceability of its supply of its supply chain based on segregated certified oil, but is pushing beyond certification in its work with TFT.
 The company is working to find out exactly which plantations its oil comes from and to make sure the oil is deforestation-free, supports smallholders and is grown with respect for workers and communities.
-We are supporting Ferrero’s suppliers to implement the charter and are encouraging suppliers to publish their own group-wide commitments.
+We are supporting Ferrero’s suppliers in its palm oil sustainability journey in order to enhance and consolidate the trust between Ferrero and its stakeholders (consumers, journalists, NGOs, government) and secure Ferrero’s leadership on the topic.

 Florin AG is Switzerland’s biggest producer and supplier of cooking oil, edible fats and margarines.
 It produces approximately 72,000 tons of edible oils, fats and margarines each year, supplying these to bakers, caterers and the retail industry.